-SAN FRANCISCO (May 9, 2022) - Archive (www.archiveresale.co), the resale technology company that builds customized solutions for brands to incorporate secondhand into their business, today announced a partnership with The North Face to power the brand’s circular clothing and gear program, Renewed.
+Archive (www.archiveresale.co), the resale technology company that builds customized solutions for brands to incorporate secondhand into their business, today announced a partnership with The North Face to power the brand’s circular clothing and gear program, Renewed.
 Archive’s platform integrates with TERSUS Solutions, a cleantech and logistics company working to close the loop in textile circularity, to create the newly revamped, elevated experience..

 The North Face Renewed features a collection of clothing and gear that has been refurbished and remade.
 The North Face Renewed will utilize Tersus’ proprietary waterless cleaning technology to insure every product meets the quality and performance that’s expected from The North Face with less impact on the planet.
 Since launching in 2018, The North Face Renewed has diverted over 200,000 pounds of textiles from landfills, and this next phase is designed to accelerate growth and achieve even greater environmental impacts.